One Goal, One Purpose: Student Achievement

 The goals of Educational Technology and Library Media include preparing students and educators to live, learn and work in the 21st century, ensuring that students and staff are effective users of ideas and information, and assisting teachers in making their teaching more effective through the use of instructional media.

-Fine Arts provides professional development, resources and support for classroom teachers in music, visual art, drama and dance in with the focus of giving every child has access to a quality arts education.
+Fine Arts provides professional development, resources and support for classroom teachers in music, visual art, drama and dance.
+Our focus is to provide every child with access to a quality arts education.

 The goal of the Health Curriculum is to give students the resources they need to be healthy individuals.
 All students in the Salt Lake City School District will learn about the importance of nutrition, wellness, avoidance of substances that are harmful to developing bodies, and disease prevention and the impact of their choices on their health and well-being.
 They will be taught the skills they need to make good, healthy choices that will impact their lives in a positive manner.